oyeakhill/zomato-analysis/README.md

 zomato analysis based on a provided data set using excel only.
+Zomato presentation in the read-me.